clojure-lsp/clojure-lsp/README.md

 ### Gold sponsors

-No Gold sponsors at the moment
+No Gold sponsors at the moment.

 ### Sponsors